lizhanmit/learning-notes/spark-note/spark-note.md

 The highest level abstraction in Spark SQL.

 It is an abstraction for the storage of metadata about the data stored in your tables, databases, tables, functions, and views.

+It is a repository of all table and DataFrame information.

 ---